Stephen Green, Baron Green of Hurstpierpoint: Other

 Some of his prior directorships included the Bank of Bermuda Limited, HSBC Mexico, SA and the Hongkong and Shanghai Banking Corporation Limited.
 He was also chairman of HSBC Private Banking Holdings (Suisse) SA and HSBC North America Holdings Inc., deputy chairman of HSBC Trinkaus & Burkhardt AG and was a board member of HSBC France.
 In 2005 he was appointed a trustee of the British Museum, a position from which he resigned before his appointment as Minister of State.
 In 2014 he was appointed a trustee of the Natural History Museum by the Prime Minister David Cameron for a period of four years, and was elected chair by the board of trustees from 1 April 2014.

 Awards

 Green was shortlisted for the Grassroot Diplomat Initiative Award in 2015 where he remains in the directory of the Grassroot Diplomat Who's Who publication.

 Personal life

 Green is an ordained priest in the Church of England, having studied theology at Manchester University's Northern Ordination course while in Hong Kong, and he is the author of the book Serving God?
 Serving Mammon?
 He has since described the book as "out of print and out of date".
 During his time as a senior banking executive, he was known to compose his sermons while travelling around the world on business.

 Green was awarded an honorary doctor's degree from the School of Oriental and African Studies (SOAS), University of London in 2010.

-He is married to Janian and has two daughters, Suzannah and Ruth.
-He has a sister, Elizabeth, who lives in the US and a brother, George Francis Green, who is professor of Labour Economics and Skills Development at the Institute of Education, University of London.